ISO_logo ISO_logo

 Selecting a Ball Lens for Fiber Optics Coupling

 If you wish to couple two fiber optics, you will want to use two identical ball lenses.
-These can be placed in sequence between the fibers, with each lens a back focal distance from the fiber closest to it.
+These can be placed in sequence between the fibers, with each lens positioned a back focal distance from the fiber closest to it.

 Materials Used for Ball Lenses